abcxyz/readability/README.md

 1. (Optional) On the team's settings page, upload a logo.

-1. Update `terraform/main.tf` and add a new readabilty option to the `for_each`.

-1. Create a new YAML file `terraform/<lang>.yaml` and add at least one maintainer.
+1. Create a new YAML file `readability/<lang>.yaml` and add at least one maintainer.
 If you are the language owner, you can add yourself.

 1. Propose a Pull Request with the changes.